Siege of Changchun: Establishment

 The Nationalist defenders in Changchun, which consisted of the 60th Army and the New Seventh Army, had been suffering from poor morale since the winter of 1947.
 Beginning on 23 May 1948, the Northeast Field Army under the command of Lin Biao reached the outskirts of Changchun and began encircling the city.
 Soon after, Changchun was cut off from the rest of the Nationalist-held areas in the Northeast.
 The closest Nationalist military strength nearby was the Sixth Army led by Fan Hanjie, which were located in Jinzhou.
 To prevent supplies being airlifted to Changchun, siege commander Xiao Jinguang captured Dafangshen Airport, blasted craters in its runway, and heavily defended the airport.
 The Nationalist government attempted to airdrop supplies to the city, which was only successful to a limited extent due to increasing Communist anti-aircraft presence in the proximity.
 The military blockade would last for 150 days, with a large percentage of civilian population having perished in the process.

-Inside the city of Changchun, the increasingly difficult food ration led to conflicts between the Nationalist 60th Army and the New Seventh Army, as the latter was accused of receiving favored status over airdrop of supplies.
-The Communist forces utilized the situation to encourage Nationalist soldiers to defect to the Communist side, and 13,700 Nationalist soldiers had done so by mid-September.
-After the fall of Jinzhou to the Communists on 14 October, the Communist siege of Changchun quickly intensified.
+Inside the city of Changchun, the increasingly-difficult food ration led to conflicts between the Nationalist 60th Army and the New Seventh Army, as the latter was accused of receiving favored status over airdrop of supplies.
+The Communist forces utilized the situation to encourage Nationalist soldiers to defect to the Communists, and 13,700 Nationalist soldiers had done so by mid-September.
+After the fall of Jinzhou to the Communists on 14 October, the Communists' siege of Changchun quickly intensified.
 On the evening of 16 October, the Nationalist 60th Army officially switched side to the Communists and began attacking the New Seventh Army from their position in the city.
 Zheng Dongguo was reluctant to surrender, but the officers of the New Seventh Army had already reached an agreement with the Communists, and the New Seventh Army eventually laid down their weapons on 20 October.